LSGio/samsung_additional_features/README.md

-# Build.prop Tweaks
+# build.prop Tweaks

-Add these lines in Build.prop, which is located in system/system.
-(Some probably is placebo i haven't tested all of them)
+Add these lines into your build.prop, which is located in system_root/system.
+(Some probably is placebo i haven't tested all of them) system_root location may be different for different devices especially when comparing old devices to new System-As-Root devices.

 ### ¬ Enable Zygote preforking
 ```